tgfischer/DataGridViewPagination/README.md

 }
 ```

-You can also add a ```TextBox``` that shows what page the user is on, and it is editable so the user can jump to other pages.
-I have also included an example of a label that displays the total number of pages in the ```DataGridView```
+I have also included an example of an editable ```TextBox``` that shows what page the user is on.
+This can be used to jump to another page.
+An example of a label that displays the total number of pages in the ```DataGridView``` is also shown.